Khuzdar District: Education

 According to the Pakistan District Education Rankings 2017, district Khuzdar is ranked at number 122 out of the 141 ranked districts in Pakistan on the education score index.
 This index considers learning, gender parity and retention in the district.

 Literacy rate in 2014–15 of population 10 years and older in the district stands at 45% whereas for females it is only 26%.

 Post primary access is a major issue in the district with 87% schools being at primary level.
 Compare this with high schools which constitute only 5% of government schools in the district.
 This is also reflected in the enrolment figures for 2016–17 with 23,848 students enrolled in class 1 to 5 and only 698 students enrolled in class 9 and 10.

 Gender disparity is another issue in the district.
 Only 30% schools in the district are girls’ schools.
 Access to education for girls is a major issue in the district and is also reflected in the low literacy rates for females.

 Moreover, the schools in the district lack basic facilities.
 According to Alif Ailaan district education rankings 2017, the district is ranked at number 127 out of the 155 districts of Pakistan for primary school infrastructure.
 At the middle school level, it is ranked at number 133 out of the 155 districts.
 These rankings take into account the basic facilities available in schools including drinking water, working toilet, availability of electricity, existence of a boundary wall and general building condition.
 More than 4 out of 5 schools do not have electricity in them.
 1 out 3 schools lack a toilet and 1 out of 2 do not have a boundary wall.
-1 out of 3 schools do not have clean drinking water.In Khuzdar District 48 Private Schools,Sunrise School 1st private school Established in 1992.
+1 out of 3 schools do not have clean drinking water.
+In Khuzdar District there are 48 Private Schools, Sunrise School was first private school Established in 1992.